JeetG-22/stock_picker/README.md

 Number of records in the database: 559
 ```

-### Section Intentionally Left Blank for the finance side of things
+## Section Intentionally Left Blank for the finance side of things

 (After talking about how we decided the top X stocks)

-### Ticker Relevance in the Media
+## Ticker Relevance in the Media

+### Finding the Articles
 Surely we can create models and analyze stock data to figure out the top technology stocks in a given moment.
 However, we realize the need for supplementing this data with actual news source data, as knowing how people discuss/report on a stock is also important to take into consideration.
 So, we decided to look for an API that would give us news articles for each ticker, allowing us to count how many there are, and scrape the new articles in order to locate keywords in each article.

 We found an API called Finnhub.
 Conveniently, they also provide a Pip package to interact with their API.
 So we created the script `find_articles.py`, which does the following: